Account vs. Masked vs. Random Aliases

-Understanding two powerful ways to diversify your email identity for maximum privacy and organization
+Understanding three powerful ways to diversify your email identity for maximum privacy and organization.

-CodaMail offers two distinct types of email aliases, each with unique advantages.
+CodaMail offers three distinct types of email aliases, each with unique advantages.
 Understanding the differences between them will help you maximize your privacy and organizational capabilities.

 Both types provide powerful ways to receive email without exposing your primary account address, but they serve different purposes in your overall email privacy strategy.